narwhalhorned/coinbase-data-pipeline/README.md

 ### Monitoring:
 - Check the status of the DAG and its tasks via the Airflow web interface.
-- Receive email alerts on task failures for quick issue resolution.
+- Receive email alerts on task failures or on task retries for quick issue resolution.

+---

+## Data Access

+### For Data Analysts:
+- An Excel workbook is included for data analysts to easily access and analyze the data.
+- Data analysts can also connect directly to the PostgreSQL database for more advanced queries and analysis.

+### For Data Scientists:
+- Data scientists can directly access the data stored in the S3 bucket or PostgreSQL database for advanced analytics and modeling.

 ---